andreped/FP-DSA-plugin/README.md

 ## Acknowledgements

 The core was built based on [pyFAST](https://github.com/smistad/FAST), and the plugin was inspired by the plugins made for [MONAILabel](https://github.com/Project-MONAI/MONAILabel/tree/main/plugins/dsa) and [HistomicsTK](https://github.com/DigitalSlideArchive/HistomicsTK/tree/master/histomicstk/cli).
+Conversion of pyFAST's pyramidal TIFF annotations to HistomicsTK's JSON annotations was enabled using [OpenCV](https://github.com/opencv/opencv).

 The plugin was made for the [Digital Slide Archive](https://github.com/DigitalSlideArchive/digital_slide_archive) which have developed an open and extremely robust and user-friendly archive web solution for large microscopy images.
-Building our methods on top of DSA was done with ease and credit to the developers such as [manthey](https://github.com/manthey) for addressing any issue and concerns we had at impressive speed!
+Building our methods on top of DSA was done with ease and credit to the developers such as [manthey](https://github.com/manthey) and [dgutman](https://github.com/dgutman) for addressing any issue and concerns we had at impressive speed!

 ## License